Prof. Dr. Tadej Petric

-Tadej Petrič is currently a senior research associate at the Department for Automation, Biocybernetics and Robotics at the Jožef Stefan Institute and an assistant professor at Jožef Stefan International Postgraduate School, Slovenia.
+Tadej Petrič is currently a senior research associate at the Department of Automatics, Biocybernetics and Robotics at the Jožef Stefan Institute and an associate professor at Jožef Stefan International Postgraduate School, Slovenia.
 He is also the head of Laboratory for advancing collaborative robot behaviours in physical human-robot interaction (CoBoTaT).

 In 2013 he received the D.Sc. degree in robotics from the Faculty of Electrical Engineering at the University of Ljubljana.
 He performed a part of his doctoral research at the Department of Robotic Systems for Dynamic Control of Legged Humanoid Robots at German Aerospace Center (DLR) in Germany.
 In 2013 he was a visiting researcher at ATR Computational Neuroscience Laboratories in Japan.Tadej Petrič attended the Faculty of Electrical Engineering and Computer Science at the University of Maribor, Slovenia, where he obtained the B.Sc degree in Electrical Engineering in 2008.
 His B.Sc. covered modeling and robotic control of underactuated dynamic system.
 For his work, he received the prof. dr. Vratislav Bedjanič award in 2008.